hellums/ePortfolio/README.md

 - A Blazor ePortfolio is a more user-friendly interface, as an SPA, (with less "noise") than Github (especially for an ePortfolio)

 ## Instructions
-To see the program running live, go to my [ePortfolio site on Azure](https://hellums-eportfolio.azurewebsites.net)
+To see the program running live, go to my [ePortfolio site on Azure](https://hellums-eportfolio.azurewebsites.net), or use Docker to pull and run the [ePortfolio image on Docker Hub](https://hub.docker.com/r/hellums/eportfolio)

 To clone and run the program on your local system, do the following: